 2016 – MARCH: Membrane Transporters in Industrial Biotechnology and Bioenergy

 Of the attendees, 20% were from industry and 80% academics.
-On average atendees made 5 or more new contacts.
+On average, attendees made 5 or more new contacts.

 The aim of this meeting was to bring together academic experts in membrane transporters alongside industry scientists who are working in industrial biotechnology (IB) in order to explore whether transporters could be exploited within novel IB applications.

-After the membrane transporters session at the Microbiology Society’s Annual Conference, the CBMNet collaboration workshop kicked off with presentations from the KTN and NNFCC about EU and IB Catalyst funding.
+After the membrane transporters session at the Microbiology Society’s Annual Conference, the CBMNet collaboration workshop kicked off with presentations from the Knowledge Transfer Network (KTN) and NNFCC, regarding EU and IB Catalyst funding.
 This was followed by a networking session to develop ideas for potential applications for EU funding, Proof-of-Concept funding and Business Interaction Voucher applications.

 Project ideas from discussions: